 The Lexington Herald traces its roots to 1870 and the Lexington Leader to 1888.
 Leader owner John G. Stoll bought the Herald in 1937; Knight Newspapers bought them in 1973.
 The papers merged Jan.
 1, 1983.
 The McClatchy Company acquired the paper in 2006 with its purchase of Knight Ridder.

-Peter Baniak, Vice President and Editor
+Peter Baniak, Editor and General Manager

 Michael D. Wells, Director of Human Resources